pfsensible/core/GENERATING_MODULES.md

 * It may make sense to create a module for different types of items if the parameters are wildly different (as is the case with the different types of authentication servers for example).
 If so, add the `--type-suffix` option to add the "type" of the item as a suffix to the module name.

+## Final steps

+Review the items in the generated module flagged with `TODO` for possible changes needed.